w3c/webpayments/privacy/use-cases/src.md

 The desired user experience is that the user pushes the Click-to-Pay button and is presented with a list of registered cards.

-If third-party cookies are unavailable, an SRC-I will not recognize the user across different merchant sites.
+This user recognition by SRC systems happens in a third-party context.
+If third-party cookies are unavailable, an SRC system will not be able to recognize the user across different merchant sites.
 This means that the user will need to enter the SRC identity (e.g., via a form field) and possibly other information on each merchant site.

 ### Possible Alternatives